 Social Mobility in Focus – Keynote and Workshop

-Led by Jo Whight, formerly of Nationwide, this interactive session explores how employers can better understand and measure social mobility within their organisations.
-Delegates will take part in table discussions designed to identify real examples of progress, barriers, and opportunity.
+Led by Jo Whight, formerly a senior Leader at Nationwide, this interactive session explored how employers can better understand and measure social mobility within their organisations.
+Jo shared her powerful story, and delegates reflected during table discussions designed to identify real examples of barriers to remove to promote access to opportunity and sustained progression.

-Using a “Through the Ages” theme, delegates will take part in a practical exercise built around SRAG’s updated Charter Mark framework.
-Each table receives a sealed envelope representing a demographic (such as NEET young people or individuals with disabilities) and collaborates to identify best practice in four areas: Attract, Retain, Develop, and Community Connection.
+Using a “Through the Ages” theme, delegates took part in a practical exercise built around SRAG’s evolving Charter Mark framework.
+Each table discussed a priority demographic (including NEET young people and individuals with disabilities) and collaborated to identify best practice in four areas: Attract, Retain, Develop, and Community Connection.

-Dr Craig Corrigan, SRAG secretariat and PeoplePlus Social Value Solutions Manager, will lead a roving feedback session, drawing out common themes and employer examples.
+Dr Craig Corrigan, SRAG secretariat and PeoplePlus Social Value Solutions Manager, gathered feedback, drawing out common themes and employer examples, sharing the value of each group's detailed insight for the benefit of all 130+ attendees.

 Employer Case Study – G4S at Sizewell C